Urbana, Ill. – Five Illinois teens have a new way to make their voices heard on a statewide platform through the Illinois 4-H Youth Leadership Team.

 “Our new members bring new ideas and perspectives to the team,” says Duitsman.
 “Illinois is a large and diverse state and a flow of new members ensures that all youth voices are heard.”

 New members are chosen yearly for two-year terms and can serve up to two terms total.
 Team Officers are elected once a year by their peers.
-To learn more about leadership programming in Illinois 4-H, please visit our Leadership Page.
+To learn more about leadership programming in Illinois 4-H, please visit the 4-H Leadership Page.

 About Illinois 4-H: Illinois 4-H is the flagship youth development program of University of Illinois Extension and administered through the College of Agriculture, Consumer, and Environmental Sciences.
 4-H grows true leaders, youth who are empowered for life today and prepared for a career tomorrow.
 The hands-on approach in 4-H gives young people guidance, tools, and encouragement, and then puts them in the driver’s seat to make great things happen.
 Independent research confirms the unparalleled impact of the 4-H experience, demonstrating that young people are four times more likely to contribute to their communities; two times more likely to make healthier choices; two times more likely to be civically active; and two times more likely to participate in STEM programs.